ninadrathod/my_website/README.md

     ```bash
     make initial_build PROD=true
     ```
-    Now, you should be able to access frontend through the localhost.
+    Now, you should be able to access the frontend through the localhost.

 ### Additional `make` Commands